 Mechatronics Training for Building, Maintaining, and Enhancing Automated Lines

 Factory productivity improvement initiatives are nothing new at Epson.
-Earlier examples included the introduction of machines and jigs to production processes.
+Earlier examples included the introduction of simple and systematic tools to production processes.
 More recently, however, we are facing great changes in the manufacturing environment.
-Particularly outside Japan, it is not always easy to secure the necessary labor because wages have risen rapidly and many workers prefer non-manufacturing jobs, it is not always easy to recruit the necessary labor.
-Earlier improvements were based on the assumption there would be plenty of inexpensive labor and our business could face difficulties if we simply try to repeat those measures.
-Therefore we are making a strong push to build production lines that do not overly rely on human labor but are still capable of ensuring stable production.
+As wages have risen rapidly and workers prefer non-manufacturing jobs, it is not always easy to recruit the necessary labor.
+Earlier improvements were based on the assumption there would be plenty of inexpensive labor.
+Our business is not likely to survive if we just try to repeat such improvements.
+Therefore, we are making a strong push to build production lines that rely on human labor as little as possible but are still capable of stable production.

 As a manufacturing company, Epson uses training for WorldSkills competitions to develop "groundbreaker technicians"*1 who have acquired essential manufacturing knowledge and skills at an early age.
 As a rule, individuals are allowed to take part in WorldSkills trainings just once.
 The purpose of the short-term intensive trainings is to help participants learn technical skills at the all-Japan level.
 Every year we send 10-15 individuals to the National Skills Competition associated with WorldSkills to compete in seven selected occupational categories that are applicable to our employees' work: Instrument making, Press tool making, Mechatronics, Industrial electronics, Web design, IT network systems administration, and Watch repair.